srimani-programmer/PING_PONG-GAME/README.md

 # PING PONG GAME WITH PYGAME MODULE

-An attempt to receate the Complete Ping-Pong Game with Pygame module.
+An attempt to recreate the Complete Ping-Pong Game with Pygame module.

 ### Game Start Window